friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-P <true|false>`: Force cron-based persistence on Busybox-based systems.
 Depending on compile-time options of Busybox, in some cases Busybox crontab supports the `@reboot` string which is used by geoip-shell to implement persistence and in other cases it doesn't. geoip-shell has no way to tell whether the specific Busybox on your device does or does not support it.
 For this reason by default geoip-shell refuses to create the persistence cron job when Busybox crontab is detected.
 This option allows you to override this behavior, so the persistence cron job will be created anyway.
 You will want to check that it works by restarting your machine, waiting for a minute and running `geoip-shell status`.

-`-K <true|false>`: Keep and re-use the complete downloaded MaxMind database until it's changed upstream.
+`-K <true|false>`: Keep and re-use the complete downloaded MaxMind or IPinfo database until it's changed upstream.

 ### **Options for the `geoip-shell import` command:**
 `[-A|-B] <path_to_file>`: Specify file containing a list of IP addresses or IP ranges to import into geoip-shell (one IP family per file) as either allowlist (`-A`) or blocklist (`-B`).